MicrosoftDocs/winrt-api/windows.devices.display/displaymonitor_fromidasync_1322863552.md

 # Windows.Devices.Display.DisplayMonitor.FromIdAsync

 ## -description
-Asynchronously creates a **DisplayMonitor** object for the specified device identifier.
+Asynchronously creates a [DisplayMonitor](displaymonitor.md) object for the specified device identifier.

+> [!NOTE]
+> The argument must be a device identifier, and not a device interface identifier.
+If you have a device interface identifier (which is likely), then call [FromInterfaceIdAsync](displaymonitor_frominterfaceidasync_1923441009.md) instead.
+For more details, see [DeviceInformation.Id](../windows.devices.enumeration/deviceinformation_id.md).

 ## -parameters
 ### -param deviceId
-The identity of the device (see [DeviceInformation.Id](../windows.devices.enumeration/deviceinformation_id.md)).
+The monitor device identifier.
+See [DeviceInformation.Id](../windows.devices.enumeration/deviceinformation_id.md).

 ## -returns
 An asynchronous create operation.